Self-diffusion and structural properties of confined fluids in dynamic coexistence: Lennard-Jones model

 Considering the behavior of the specific heat as function of temperature, as shown in fig. (\ref{fig:specific_heat}a), we observe a high and narrow peak, which we ascribe to a first order phase transition for $T\approx0.5$.
 Notice that in the phase transition region we have relevant fluctuations, as can be observed in fig. (\ref{fig:specific_heat}c).
 Also we observe a modification on SH for temperatures between $0.4\lesssim T\lesssim0.5$ (fig. \ref{fig:specific_heat}b), this feature in the SH might be attributed to a pre-melting region.

 In order to better describe the phase transitions in the system, we also estimate the self-diffusion coefficient in the system as a function of the temperature.
-To do so, the averaged quadratic displacement of particles as function of the performed MC steps were fitted to a linear law (data not shown for the sake of brevity) from whose slope the diffusion coefficient is extracted.
+To do so, the mean squared displacement (MSD) $\left\langle \Delta R^{2}\right\rangle $ of particles as function of the performed MC steps were fitted to a linear law.
+In fig. (\ref{fig:massive_diffusion_coef}d) we show some representative cases of this fitting procedure.
+From the slope the $\left\langle \Delta R^{2}\right\rangle $ vs. the number of Montecarlo steps the diffusion coefficient is extracted.
+Since we take the averaged $\left\langle \Delta R^{2}\right\rangle $ considering all the particles at the same foot, we have a spatial average of the diffusion coefficient.
+One might expect to find strong inhomogeneities and anisotropy leading to an inhomogeneous diffusion tensor instead of the averaged scalar values we obtain with our procedure.
+Nevertheless, we shall see that this averaged diffusion constant suffices to identify phase transitions and a dynamical phase switching regime in our system.

-In fig. (\ref{fig:diff_coef_1}) we plot the diffusion coefficient ($D$) as a function of temperature for three different systems with different number of particles and different volumes, but obeying to the condition of maximum filling fraction.
+In fig. (\ref{fig:diff_coef_1}) we plot the diffusion coefficient ($D$) as a function of temperature for three different systems with different number of particles and different volumes, while keeping a constant number density.
 We observe that the diffusion coefficient, for this scale, does not depend of the size of the system.

 Three regions can be identified in fig. (\ref{fig:diff_coef_1}).
 In the first region, for normalized temperatures $T\lesssim0.4$, the structure is crystalline and diffusion is strongly inhibited.
 This fact is compatible with a pure solid phase.
 The diffusion coefficient grows with temperature at an approximately constant rate in the range $0.4\lesssim T\lesssim0.5$ (See fig. \ref{fig:diff_coef_1}b).
 This apparent increase in $D$ signals a pre-melting.
 It is worth noticing that this region does not correspond to any remarkable feature in the specific heat.
 The slope of the diffusion constant shows a strong increase at about $T\simeq0.5$, this kink in the diffusion coefficient curve corresponds to the peak in the specific heat.